 2. Going through your divorce without a therapist.

-Divorce is 80% emotional.
-While you might think you are perfectly capable of handling your emotions yourself, when you are locked in battle with someone who knows how to push every button you have, staying calm and thinking rationally is a challenge.
+Emotions drive divorce.
+While you might think you are perfectly capable of handling your emotions yourself, when you're locked in battle with someone who knows how to push every button you have, staying calm and thinking rationally is a challenge.
 The same thing is true if you’re so depressed that getting out of bed in the morning is now a crowning achievement.
-Having the right therapist or divorce coach on your team can help your divorce go more smoothly than you may imagine.
+Having the right therapist or divorce coach on your team can help your divorce go more smoothly on eveyr level. (... and it will end up costing way less too!)

 3. Getting a divorce without knowing what you’re doing.